Integralist/integralist.co.uk/content/posts/terminal-shell.md

 A 'builtin' function is one that is provided by the shell.

-If a command is provided and the shell has no corresponding builtin, it will lookup the command via a separate list of available _external_ 'executables'.
+If a command is provided and the shell has no corresponding builtin associated with the given command, it will lookup the command via a separate list of available _external_ 'executables'.

 A builtin command can affect the internal state of the shell.